Eating For A Healthy Heart – What You Need To Know

 Prevention is always better than cure.
-However, if you suffer from a heart disease, you must be able to manage and control it with the right diet plan.
-While it is important that you stay clear off the trans fats and saturated fats, a balanced diet is incomplete without the right dose of MUFA (Monounsaturated Fatty Acids), PUFA (Polyunsaturated Fatty Acids) and Omega3 Fatty Acids.
+However, if you suffer from heart disease, you must be able to manage and control it with the right diet plan.
+While it is important that you stay clear of trans fats and saturated fats, a balanced diet is incomplete without the right dose of MUFA (Monounsaturated Fatty Acids), PUFA (Polyunsaturated Fatty Acids) and Omega3 Fatty Acids.

 ”Most of us have more of PUFA and less of MUFA in our diet.
 Make sure to have a good combination of both”

 For heart patients, all fruits and vegetables are allowed and can be consumed in moderation.
 Staying far away from junk and processed food is a must.
 For non-vegetarians, lean meats are desirable.
 To stay heart-healthy, go for a Mediterranean Diet incorporating lots of fresh fruits and vegetables, whole grains, nuts, healthy oils.
 Taking small steps like replacing salt with Himalayan rock salt and herbs is also recommended.